n8n-io/n8n-docs/docs/doc2/doc2-with-infor/IDM-business-context-model.md

     </table>
 4. You can collapse or expand each part to see possible warnings or information:
    + :fontawesome-solid-triangle-exclamation:{ style="color: #EE0F0F" } Warning - yellow sign: The warning sign does not disable **Import XML file**.
 We recommend that you go through all warning messages before starting the importer.
 This could be due to these situations:
-    + Some configuration parts already exist in the repository that might be overwritten, for example, Result List.
+    + Some configuration parts already exist in the repository that might be overwritten.
+For example, Result List.
     + Some configuration parts already exist in the repository that might be lost, for example, Document Type Filter.
    + :fontawesome-solid-info:{ style="color: #eee20e" } Information - blue sign: The information sign does not disable **Import XML file**.
 It is usually displayed for these reasons:
     + If some parts cannot be imported, for example, Items.